Omicron Surge Drives NJ COVID Cases to 11-Month High – Gadget Clock

 The CDC has said that the fast-spreading, highly contagious omicron variant of COVID-19 is being detected in New York and New Jersey at a rate about 4x the rest of the country.

-In Hoboken, Mayor Ravi Bhalla made it required for anyone participating in Saturday’s annual SantaCon bar crawl to be fully vaccinated, and have proof in order to enter bars.
-He said the city won’t be taking “a heavy-handed approach,” but did say that if any bars are found to be intentionally flouting the executive order, then they would be shut down “on the spot.”
+In Hoboken, Mayor Ravi Bhalla made it required for anyone participating in the annual SantaCon bar crawl to be fully vaccinated, and have proof in order to enter bars.

 COVID vaccinations will be required for those looking to participate in the annual pub crawl, the Hoboken mayor announced Friday amid a surge in cases statewide.
 Gadget Clock’s Brian Thompson reports.